xahmol/OricScreenEditor/README.md

 - OSE2PRG                 (PRG):      Executable of the OSE2PRG utility
 - OSE2PRG.ASS             (PRG):      BASIC header and assembly part for generating executables

-(Fun fact: all screens have actually been creaOric using OSE as editor)
+(Fun fact: all screens have actually been created using OSE as editor)

 Leave the title screen by pressing any key.